You haven’t lived until you’ve learned how to make a cocktail, gang. It’s that simple.

-Quite simply, you must know how to know the socks off of your guest.
+Quite simply, you must know how to knock the socks off of your guest.
 And the quickest way to accomplish that is to craft alcohol in some form of layering and shaking, stirring and/or blending.
-Yes, sometimes it’s make sense to ignite the drink (more on this later).
+Yes, sometimes it makes sense to ignite the drink (more on this later).
 Sometimes you must garnish it with blue—nothing specific, mind you, just fucking blue.

-AND THERE’S SO MUCH MORE TO IT THAN THAT YOU HAVE NO IDEA!
+AND THERE’S SO MUCH MORE TO IT THAN YOU HAVE NO IDEA!

 (GASPS, grabs paper bag, readjusts ski hat)